 Aaccch!
 I panicked!
 Was she stolen Hauled away?
 Where was she?
 What was I going to tell Geoffrey?

 My first instinct was to go to the police station just around the corner, but then I said to myself, “they won’t understand a word I am saying.”
 I’d have to go straight to Geoffrey’s and confess Ales was gone.

 When I arrived at Geoffrey’s, I knocked on the door and Nandine let me in.
-“Geoffrey’s upstairs,” she said in French.

 I walked up the narrow, winding, stone stairwell feeling like I was going to the French inquisition.

 “Ales is gone, isn’t she?”
+Geoffrey boomed

 “What?!”
 I said, amazed.
 “How did you know?”

 ” Don’t worry,” he added very calmly.
 “I have her.”

 I didn’t know whether to laugh or cry.
 Geoffrey explained.
 One of his friends called during the night and wanted to borrow Ales.
 His car had been vandalized in the village where he lives.
 He needed a car the next morning to get to work.
-Knowing that I had taken Ales that evening and that I always returned her to the garage, Geoffrey told his friend to meet him at the garage.
+Knowing that I had taken Ales and that I always returned her to the garage, Geoffrey told his friend to meet him there.
 They searched all three levels of the garage and didn’t find Ales.
-Because I had moved her, they searched all over town before they found her.
+Because I had moved her, they searched all over town before they found and took her away..

-That brings us to today.
+That brings me to today.

 It’s been a long day.
 Starting with Ales’ disappearance and eventual discovery, the drive to Sete was longer than planned.
 It was my first venture on a “super highway.”
-Because Ales’ speedometer is broken, so I have no idea how fast I was going.
+Because Ales’ speedometer is broken, I had no idea how fast I was going.
 Probably not fast enough.
 Cars were whizzing past.
-I dared not turn on the air conditioner.
-Ales was putting out as much effort as she could just trying to keep up with traffic.
+I dared not turn on the air conditioner because Ales was putting out as much effort as she could just trying to keep up with traffic.

-Stay tuned.
-Tomorrow we explore Sete.
+Tomorrow we explore Sete.Stay tuned.